Loktysh/infiniti-stream/TEST-CASES.md

 **Description:**
 Verify that an MFA code is required for users with @abtasty email addresses.

-**Steps:**
-1. Open the login page.
+**Acceptance Criteria:**
-2. Enter an @abtasty email address.
+1. The user enters an @abtasty email address.
-3. Enter a valid password.
+2. The user enters a valid password.
-4. Click the "Login" button.
+3. The user clicks the "Login" button.

-**Expected Result:**
+4. The system prompts the user to enter an MFA code.
-- MFA code input field is displayed.
+5. The MFA code input field is displayed.

 **Data Set:**
 - @abtasty Email: `mfa.email@abtasty.com`